-Assessment component Weighting External assessment (4 hours and 45 minutes) 80% Paper 1 (1 hour and 15 minutes) 20% An extended response paper (25 marks) Assessment objectives: AO1, AO2, AO3, AO4 Syllabus content including HL extension.
+Assessment component Weighting

+External assessment (4 hours and 45 minutes) 80%

+Paper 1 (1 hour and 15 minutes) 20%

+An extended response paper (25 marks)

+Assessment objectives: AO1, AO2, AO3, AO4

+Syllabus content including HL extension material.

 Students answer one question from a choice of three.
+(25 marks)

-Each question has a part (a) worth 10 marks and a part (b) worth 15 marks.
-Paper 2 (1 hour and 45 minutes) 30% A data response and extended response paper (40 marks) Assessment objectives: AO1, AO2, AO3, AO4 Syllabus content including HL extension material.
+Paper 2 (1 hour and 45 minutes) 30%

+A data response paper (40 marks)

+Assessment objectives: AO1, AO2, AO3, AO4

+Syllabus content including HL extension material.
 Includes some quantitative questions.

 Students answer one question from a choice of two.
+(40 marks)

-Paper 3 (1 hour and 45 minutes) 30% A policy paper (60 marks) Assessment objectives: AO1, AO2, AO3, AO4 Syllabus content including HL extension material.
+Paper 3 (1 hour and 45 minutes) 30%

+A policy paper (60 marks)

+Assessment objectives: AO1, AO2, AO3, AO4

+Syllabus content including HL extension material.
 Includes both quantitative and qualitative questions.

-Students answer two compulsory questions (30 marks per question).
-Internal assessment (20 teaching hours) This component is internally assessed by the teacher and externally moderated by the IB.
-20% Students produce a portfolio of three commentaries, based on different units of the syllabus (excluding the introductory unit) and on published extracts from the news media.
-Each of the three commentaries should use a different key concept as a lens through which to analyse their commentaries.
+Students answer two compulsory questions.
+(30 marks per question)

+Internal assessment (20 teaching hours) 20%

+This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.

+Students produce a portfolio of three commentaries, based on different units of the syllabus (excluding the introductory unit) and on published extracts from the news media.
+Each of the three commentaries should use a different key concept as a lens through which to analyse the published extracts.

 Maximum 800 words for each commentary (45 marks)